 In our first session, we begin to explore your main issues and the options open to you.
 In later sessions, you might find the issues relate to the past or to a deeper concern; you may also feel you need techniques to help deal with a stressful situation in the here-and-now.
 Counselling is not easy, and at first it may feel daunting.
 But the idea is that the more we understand, with compassion and companionship, the easier it gets and the better we feel.

-I use a combination of psychodynamic, person-centred, behavioural and existential theories and philosophies, as well as elements of mindfulness, CBT, expressive writing and focusing.
+I am trained in a combination of psychodynamic, person-centred, behavioural and existential theories and philosophies, as well as elements of mindfulness, expressive writing, hypnotherapy, NLP, life coaching and focusing.
 At the heart of my approach, however, is the healing relationship between the therapist and client based on empathy, respect, and trust.

 Training, qualifications & experience

-I have specialised in trauma work for over five years and am a counsellor at the Sue Lambert Trust, working with clients who have experienced sexual abuse.
+I have specialised in trauma for over seven years and am a counsellor at the Rowan Project, part of the Daisy Programme, working with clients who have experienced sexual abuse.
 Trauma comes in many guises, from loss or abuse, to witnessing or being involved in a shocking or frightening experience.
 It is also a rich source for the latest research and discoveries in counselling theory and neuroscience.

 “The paradox of trauma,” wrote psychologist Peter Levine, “is that it has both the power to destroy and the power to transform and resurrect.”

-I have had three years of professional training with the Matrix College of Counselling and Psychotherapy, and hold additional certificates in focusing therapy, creative therapies and psychotherapeutic writing.
-I was a counsellor at Suffolk Mind in Bury St Edmunds for over a year and CARA in Colchester.
-I have been with The Sue Lambert Trust in Norwich for over three years, and receive regular updated training through the organisation.
+I have had three years of professional training with the Matrix College of Counselling and Psychotherapy, and hold additional qualifications in focusing therapy and psychotherapeutic writing.
+I have held previous counselling roles at Suffolk Mind in Bury St Edmunds, CARA in Colchester, The Sue Lambert Trust in Norwich.

 Areas of counselling I deal with